 AFGE Local 2516

-• What We Do-We Represent Federal Bues with Respect to Contract Grievances, Changes in Working Conditions, Discrimination EEO Complaints, Lobbying, Unfair Labor Practices, Agency committees within organization, Collective Bargaining, Arbitration actions, Mediation actions, Alternate Dispute Resolution, Representing Union members in disability, fmla, workman’s comp, reasonable accommodation as the exclusive representative
+We Represent Federal Bues with Respect to Contract Grievances, Changes in Working Conditions, Discrimination EEO Complaints, Lobbying, Unfair Labor Practices, Agency committees within organization, Collective Bargaining, Arbitration actions, Mediation actions, Alternate Dispute Resolution, Representing Union members in disability, fmla, workman’s comp, reasonable accommodation as the exclusive representative

-Who We Represent-We Represent Over 1500 DA Civilian Bargaining Unit Employees in El Paso, Texas
+We Represent Over 1500 DA Civilian Bargaining Unit Employees in El Paso, Texas.

 Facebook icon Twitter icon Instagram icon